lou-k/pi-photo-sync/destinations/dropbox/README.md

     1) Open the following URL in your Browser, and log in using your account: https://www.dropbox.com/developers/apps
     2) Click on "Create App", then select "Choose an API: Scoped Access"
-    3) "Choose the type of access you need: App folder"
+    3) Choose the type of access you need: App folder
     4) Enter the "App Name" that you prefer (e.g. MyUploader23592122016593), must be unique

     Now, click on the "Create App" button.